bstopp/puppet-aem/README.md

   * `context_root`: The URL context root for the AEM applicaton.
 [Sling documentation](https://sling.apache.org/documentation/the-sling-engine/the-sling-launchpad.html).
 Defaults to `/`.

+  * `samplecontent`: Whether or not to include the sample content (Geometrixx).
+[AEM Documentation](https://docs.adobe.com/docs/en/aem/6-1/deploy/configuring/configure-runmodes.html#Using samplecontent and nosamplecontent).
+Defaults to `true`.

   * `timeout`: Timeout allowed for startup monitoring.
 If the installation doesn't finish by the timeout, an error will be generated.
 Value is specified in seconds.
 Default value: `10 minutes`.

   * `snooze`: Wait period between checks for installation completion.
 When monitoring the system for up state, this is the wait period between checks.
 Value is specified in seconds.
 Default value: `10 seconds`.